wdv4758h/vimscript-handbooks/d.conway/stve.markdown

 A dictionary is a container data structure that offers different optimizations and trade-offs from a list.
 In particular, in a dictionary the order of the elements stored is irrelevant and the identity of each element is explicit.
-In this fourth part we introduce to dictionaries, including an overview of their basic syntax and many functions.
+In this fourth chapter we introduce to dictionaries, including an overview of their basic syntax and many functions.
 We'll conclude with several examples that illustrate the use of dictionaries for more efficient data processing and cleaner code.